zimaxnet/orb-game/README.md

 ## 🌐 Deployment

 ### Frontend
-- Deploy the contents of `src/dist/` to your static web host (Azure Static Web Apps, Vercel, Netlify, etc).
+- Deploy the contents of `src/dist/` to Azure Web App using zip deployment.
 - Ensure the backend API URL in `src/components/ChatInterface.jsx` points to your deployed backend.
+- The GitHub Actions workflow automatically handles zip creation and deployment.

 ### Backend
 - Deploy the built Docker image to Azure Container Apps or Azure Web App for Containers.